datactor/Adaptive-Problem-Solving/README.md

-# Rustic Data Solving: Algorithm Solutions and Rust Concepts Exploration
+# Adaptive Problem Solving: Unraveling Algorithmic Problems and Core Concepts in Computer Science and Rust

-This repository contains solutions to algorithmic problems and conceptual explanations of Rust, including data processing and distributed systems.
-The goal is to acquire technical skills for comprehensive problem-solving in a broad sense using Rust.
+This repository serves as a platform for exploring and solving algorithmic problems, and unraveling key concepts in both Computer Science and Rust.
+While solutions and explanations are often articulated in Rust, our focus spans broader, covering various Computer Science topics such as data processing and distributed systems.
+The goal is to equip ourselves with technical skills for comprehensive problem-solving in a broad sense and to deepen our understanding of Computer Science.

 ## Folder structure

 - `boj/`: contains various algorithm problems solved in Rust, organized by problem category (e.g. backtracking, dynamic programming, etc.).
-- `forge/`: contains explanations of Rust's sharp swords, tough armor and other fine trinkets.
+- `forge/`: contains explanations and dives into the sharp swords and tough armors of programming primitives and various fine trinkets of Computer Science.

 ## BOJ

 Each problem is organized in its own subfolder and solution approach.
-The Rust code for each solution is located in the `boj`(Baekjoon Online Judge) subfolder corresponding to its category.
+The code for each solution is located in the `boj`(Baekjoon Online Judge) subfolder corresponding to its category.

 ## Forge

-The `forge` folder contains markdown files that explain concepts in Rust that weren't obvious to me or that I am fascinated by, as well as other enchanting technologies.
+The `forge` folder contains markdown files that explaining various programming primitives and Rust concepts.
+It also includes details about enchanting technology and Computer Science that piqued my interest or were not initially obvious.

 ## Getting Started

 To run the examples, simply navigate to the `{judge name}` folder and use the
 `cargo run --example "{judge}_{number}"` command.

 For example:

 ```bash
 cd boj
 cargo run --example boj_2156